Lebanese passport: Issuing restriction

 Passports are not issued to persons who are under arrest because of criminal offenses, or to those who appear as 'dangerous' in accordance with the International Police Agreement of 1920.

 Under the 'Passports Act 2005', the Minister for Foreign Affairs has the power to refuse, cancel or suspend a passport on a number of grounds including national security or health.
 In addition, a court can order an accused in a criminal matter, or any other person, to surrender their passport, for example, as a condition of grant of bail or otherwise.

 People who owe £L3,800,000 (US$2,500) or more in child support, are not eligible to receive a Lebanese passport.
 Therefore, they should make arrangements to pay the agency where child support is owed before they submit their application for a Lebanese passport.
 All questions about their child support arrears or the status of a payment should be directed to the appropriate child support enforcement agency.

 Fees

-Fees for applying vary based on whether or not an applicant is applying for a new passport or they are renewing an expiring passport for either 1 or 5 years.
-Fees also vary depending on whether an applicant is under the age of 5.
+Fees for applying vary based on whether or not an applicant is applying for a new passport or they are renewing an expiring passport for either 5 or 10 years.
+Fees also vary depending on whether an applicant is under the age of 5.18+ individuals can only obtain a 10 year passport while under 18s can only obtain a 5 year one.

-It is one of the most expensive passports, at £L600,000 for 5 years, or £L1,200,000 for 10 years.
-Same price applies for renewal.